 Our members are all volunteers.
 We are experienced and capable of providing non-commercial radio telecommunications, independent of public and/or commercial networks.
 Members of our Club provide vital communications services in this part of the state of Utah and we strive to live up to ham radio's motto: "When all else fails... ...Amateur Radio works!"

 Amateur Radio operators provide, in many circumstances, the first and only reliable means of communicating to an from an affected area in the first several days following a natural disaster.
 This was well proven during the deadly Indian Ocean tsunami in December 26, 2004 and in the days and weeks following Hurricane Katrina along the Gulf Coast during the 2005 Atlantic hurricane season.
 Our Club also provides local public safety and health and welfare communications services for local events such as the annual St. George Marathon, the Huntsman World Senior Games, and many other cycling and running events in the area.

-To explore our web site please use the web site navigation links located at the bottom of this and every page on this web site.
+To explore our web site please use the web site navigation links located directly below on this home page and at the bottom of every other page on the web site.

 For more information on the Club please CLICK HERE.
 Or you can use the "About the Club" link found at the bottom of each page this web site.

 If you are interested in becoming a licensed Amateur Radio operator come and meet us at our next club meeting.
 Information on our club meetings is available below in the "Latest News + Announcements" section on this page or using the "Club Meeting Info" page link.
 Information on how to contact the Club is found using the "Contact the Club" page link.